When to Replace Your Old Boiler (And When to Have it Serviced)

 Over time, the water in your heating system gets dirty.
-It’s a mixture of minerals in water, as well as rust breaking from the inside of towel rails, your radiators, and even from the inside of copper pipe work.
+This debris is a mixture of minerals in water and bits of rust from the inside of towel rails, radiators, and the copper pipework.

-Dosing your heating system will break down these particles, ready for them to be removed from the system.
+Dosing your heating system will break down these particles, thus preparing them for removal from the system.

-We’ve created a guide to central heating inhibitor here.
+We’ve created a guide to central heating inhibitors here.

 Magnetic System Filters

-Now the particles are broken down into manageable chunks, they can be caught by a magnetic system filter.
-We’ve created a guide to exactly what they do, and which are the best brands here.
+With the debris particles are broken down into manageable chunks, they can be caught by a magnetic system filter.
+We’ve created a guide to exactly what they do, and which brands are the best, here.

 Most boiler installers will fit a magnetic boiler filter as standard.

 And, if you know you’re in a hard water area, consider a limescale reducing filter.
-This focuses on removing limescale from the heating system.
+This device removes limescale from the heating system.